-£000 Brought forward (surplus) from previous financial year (6,337) Saving against in year Revenue Resource Limit 54
+£000 Brought forward (surplus) from previous financial year (6,391) Saving against in year Revenue Resource Limit 95

-A cumulative surplus of £6.3 million was recorded for the year against a target of £6 million.
-This was due to higher than expected levels of earmarked funding being received from the Health Directorate in the final month of the financial year.
+A cumulative surplus of £6.486 million was recorded for the year against a target of £6.391 million, resulting in a small over-achievement against target.

-Total efficiency savings of £21.2 million were achieved against a requirement of £20.7million.
-Recurring savings amounted to £13.8 million whilst the recurring nature of £7.4 million savings remain to be confirmed.
+Total efficiency savings of £27.5 million were achieved against a requirement of £26.2 million.
+Recurring savings amounted to £19.4 million whilst the recurring nature of £8.1 million of savings remains to be confirmed.